megabug/gallagher-research/README.md

 This overview assumes that you are an authorised person wanting to secure access to a Gallagher-secured site (i.e. as part of a facility security team).

 The attacks given in this research mainly come down to the use of weak RFID card formats and settings.
-As outlined by Gallagher, the only form of credential that is currently considered secure against attack is the Mifare DESFire or Mifare Plus card **with** a non-default Mifare site key.
+As outlined by Gallagher, the only form of Mifare-based credential that is currently considered secure against attack is the Mifare DESFire or Mifare Plus card **with** a non-default Mifare site key.
+(There are non-Mifare credentials that are also considered secure, such as PIV or FIDO-based ones).

 If other forms of card (i.e. Cardax LF or Mifare Classic) are in use, it is trivial to bypass the protection (if any) the card attempts to mount against an illegitate reader from reading the card credential data.